expialadocious/ml_zoomcamp_2025/ckd_fastapi_service/README.md

     * Use files in repository and Dockerfile to create docker image and container

     * Launch FAST API inside Docker container and interact with XGBoost Classifier model in the server to predict if patient has "CKD" or not.
+    * Use Request.py to interact with FAST API server using request to POST JSON features to FAST API and receive prediction from the model if patient is CKD True or False.

 * Feature Information are as followed:
   * age: years           (greater > 0, less < 120)